 - When someone asks you what you do for a living, you respond with a blank stare.

-- You come home each day and feel like the energy was sucked out of you.
+- You end each workday feeling like the energy was sucked out of you.

-If any of these statements sound familiar then you may be ready for a career make-over.
+If most of these statements sound familiar then you may be ready for a career make-over.

 Whether you work for a boss-hole, don’t feel you’re contributing to something of value, or are simply underutilized; being proactive about a career make-over can put you back in the driver’s seat and feeling re-energized!